Create a DIY pillow wreath for St. Patrick’s Day! A great sewing project for beginner sewers and perfect for your favorite green fabrics!

 Once the pillows are all tied on the outer ring, move on to the middle ring, and then the inner ring.

 The St. Patrick’s Day Pillow Wreath is finished!
 They really are fun to make and a great beginner sewing project!
-It takes a while to stuff the pillows and hand sew them closed, but it’s a great project to do while catching up on your Netflix shows :)
+It takes a while to stuff the pillows and hand sew them closed, but it’s a great project to do while catching up on your favorite shows :)

 I’ll be back later this week with another fun craft for St. Patrick’s Day!